TRAFFORD SPECIFIC INFORMATION

 As people get older, they sometimes find that loss of memory becomes problematic.
-Whilst it is normal for memory to be affected by a number of different factors including age, increased levels of stress, tiredness, or certain illnesses and medications, it may be that there are underlying medical reasons that may require investigation and treatment, including dementia.
+It is normal for memory to be affected by age, stress, tiredness, or certain illnesses and medications, but there may also be underlying medical reasons that may require investigation and treatment, including dementia.

-- there will be 1 million people with dementia by 2025;
+- there will be an estimated 1 million people with dementia by 2025;

 - the proportion of people with dementia doubles for every five-year age group;

-- one in six people aged 80 and over have dementia;
+- one in 14 people aged over 65 have dementia;

 - the financial cost is £26 billion per annum.
 (Alzheimers Society; Dementia Statistics Hub).

 2. What is Dementia?

-Dementia is a common condition for which the risk of developing increases with age and usually occurs in people over the age of 65.
+Dementia is a common condition which is more likely to develop with age, usually occurring in people over the age of 65.

-It is a syndrome (a group of related symptoms) associated with an ongoing decline of brain function, and affects:
+It is a syndrome (a group of related symptoms) associated with an ongoing decline of brain function.
+It affects: